brevdev/brev-docs/docs/index.md

     ```

 5. **Start Coding! 🤙**
-    You are now ready to ssh into your workspace!
+    You are now ready to ssh into your dev environment!
 You can find it by running

     ```
     brev ls
     ```

-    Open VS Code to your workspace with
+    Open VS Code to your environment with

     ```
-    brev open workspace_name
+    brev open environment_name
     ```

     Follow the guide [here](/howto/connect-via-jetbrains/) for Jetbrains products